xpenatan/jWebGPU/README.md

 ./gradlew :webgpu:webgpu-wgpu:download_android_aarch64
 ```

-2) Build the bindings for all platforms.
-Your PC must be configured to be able to build it. <br>
+2) **Build Bindings for All Platforms**
+   Make sure your PC is set up to build for each platform.
-The native files will be located at webgpu/webgpu-build/build/C++/libs
+   The native files will end up in `webgpu/webgpu-build/build/C++/libs`.
 ```
 // Windows requires Visual studio 2022 C++
 ./gradlew :webgpu:webgpu-build:wgpu_build_project_windows64